amp-labs/docs/v1.0/embeddable-ui-components.md

 This library requires your components to be wrapped in the `<AmpersandProvider/>` context. `<AmpersandProvider />` takes these props:

 - `apiKey`: an API key to access Ampersand services.
+If you don't have one yet, create one in the Ampersand Console.
 - `projectId`: your Ampersand project ID.

 ## Example